cocos/cocos-docs/en/concepts/scene/light/additive-per-pixel-lights.md

 - The second pass is **LightPass**, which is used to render the lighting of the remaining lights.

-Therefore, when an object is illuminated by more than one light at the same time, the Draw Call is increased.
+Therefore, when an object is illuminated by more than one light at the same time, the Draw Call will also increase.